DDoykov/ESP8266-Websockets-LED-Citroen-C5/README.md

 * Loop duration adjustment
 * Color change (thanks to [NC22](https://github.com/NC22/HTML5-Color-Picker) for the colorpicker)
 * Selection of different effects (more will be added)
+*
+* Modded to fit my Citroen C5 X7 Ambient Lighting
+* Modded to save picked color and brightness
+* Modded to not wait for the WiFi connection
+* modded handler.js -effectsList = 33; nextButton.onclick behavior;
+* modded bg.jpg to look like my car
+* modded index.html added settings in effects_list
+* Doubled the LEDS.show(); and the FastLED.show(); for them to work properly on my crazy ESP8266

 ## Hardware
 * ESP8266-based board